 With Lightning Dialer for Essentials, our out-of-the-box native phone feature for Essentials, the customer’s profile and account information is immediately available on screen during every inbound and outbound call.
 That way your team will have full context and customer history while contacting Leads and servicing customers.
-Calls are automatically logged within the contact and account activity history of Salesforce, reducing manual data entry and making sure that information doesn’t get lost.
+Calls are automatically logged within the contact and account activity history of Salesforce.
+This reduces manual data entry and makes sure that information doesn’t get lost.

 We’ve said that an account is a company you’re doing business with, and a contact is someone who works at that account.
 When Tracey converts the Bookay Wedding lead, she names the account Bookay Wedding and the contact Ivanna Bookay.
 Here are a few examples of what that can look like for different businesses.